Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?

-Recent works such as REPA have shown that guiding diffusion models with external semantic features (e.g., DINO) can significantly accelerate the training of diffusion transformers (DiTs).
-However, this requires the use of pretrained external networks, introducing additional dependencies and reducing flexibility.
-In this work, we argue that DiTs actually have the power to guide the training of themselves, and propose \textbf{Self-Transcendence}, a simple yet effective method that achieves fast convergence using internal feature supervision only.
-It is found that the slow convergence in DiT training primarily stems from the difficulty of representation learning in shallow layers.
-To address this, we initially train the DiT model by aligning its shallow features with the latent representations from the pretrained VAE for a short phase (e.g., 40 epochs), then apply classifier-free guidance to the intermediate features, enhancing their discriminative capability and semantic expressiveness.
-These enriched internal features, learned entirely within the model, are used as supervision signals to guide a new DiT training.
-Compared to existing self-contained methods, our approach brings a significant performance boost.
-It can even surpass REPA in terms of generation quality and convergence speed, but without the need for any external pretrained models.
-Our method is not only more flexible for different backbones but also has the potential to be adopted for a wider range of diffusion-based generative tasks.
-The source code of our method can be found at https://github.com/csslc/Self-Transcendence.
+\begin{vclabAbstract} \textbf{Abstract.}\; Recent works such as REPA have shown that guiding diffusion models with external semantic features (\textit{eg.}, DINO) can significantly accelerate the training of diffusion transformers (DiTs).
+However, the use of pretrained external features as guidance signals introduces additional dependencies.
+We argue that DiTs actually have the power to guide the training of themselves, and propose \textbf{Self-Transcendence}, an effective method that achieves fast convergence using internal feature supervision only.
+The desired internal guidance features should meet two requirements: \textit{structurally clean} to help shallow blocks separate noise from signal, and \textit{semantically discriminative} to help shallow layers learn effective representations.
+With this consideration, we first align the DiT features with the clean VAE latent features, a native component of latent diffusion, for a short training phase (\textit{eg.}, 40 epochs) to improve their structural representations, then apply the classifier-free guidance to the intermediate features, enhancing their discriminative capability and semantic expressiveness.
+These enriched internal features, learned entirely within the model, are used as supervision signals to guide a new DiT training from scratch.
+Compared to existing self-contained methods, our approach achieves a significant performance boost.
+It can even surpass REPA, which uses the external DINO features as guidance, in both generation quality and convergence speed for both class-to-image and text-to-image generation tasks.
+Codes and models can be found at https://github.com/csslc/Self-Transcendence. \end{vclabAbstract}